Philippine coast guard says it removed barrier placed by China's coast guard in disputed shoal | Law-Order

 Washington lays no claim to the sea passageway, a major global trade route, but US Navy ships and fighter jets have carried out patrols for decades to challenge China's expansive claims and promote freedom of navigation and overflight.
 China has told the US to stop meddling in what it says is a purely Asian dispute.

-The Chinese barrier denies Filipinos access to the rich fishing lagoon surrounded by underwater coral outcrops, Philippine coast guard spokesperson Commodore Jay Tarriela said.
+The Chinese barrier denied Filipinos access to the rich fishing lagoon surrounded by underwater coral outcrops, Philippine coast guard spokesperson Commodore Jay Tarriela said.

 He said China's coast guard installs the removable barrier when Philippine fishing boats show up in large numbers near the shoal.